-Teachers may present other models for academic conferences and parent engagement at the January, February or March Professional Issues Committee (PIC) meeting.
+Teachers, including secondary, may present other models for academic conferences and parent engagement at the January, February or March Professional Issues Committee (PIC) meeting.
+Funding to support any new programming must be included in the defined annual budget dedicated to support our engagement projects.
 Such alternative models may be implemented for the following school year when mutually agreed to by the District and the Federation.